jordanlevy001/Machine-Learning-Explained/Binary Classification.md

 ### Coding Optimization

 Some ways to optimize theta that can be used instead of gradient descent are "conjugate gradient", "BFGS", "L-BFGS".
 Octave provides libraries for these optimizations.
-TensorFlow provides similar libraries in Python.
+The TensorFlow library in Python provides similar optimizations.